Library and Information Science: School Library Teacher Concentration

 Students in the Master of Library and Information Science: School Library Teacher Concentration engage in intellectually rigorous and stimulating course-work focused on instructional technologies used in today's schools.
 As a school library teacher, you'll be an academic leader — focusing on information literacy and igniting students' interest in reading and technology.

 This concentration cannot be completed entirely online.
-Students have face-to-face classroom options in Boston and at SLIS West (South Hadley and Amherst, Massachusetts) and can undertake some online courses.
+Students have face-to-face classroom options in Boston and at SLIS West (Greenfield and Amherst, Massachusetts) and can undertake some online courses.
 Practicums must be completed in public schools in Massachusetts.

 The School Library Concentration has exceptional academics, faculty, professional mentors, and customizable program options, making it an excellent choice for students driven to become school library teachers.